beauby/jsonapi-datastore/README.md

 Current version is v0.2.0-alpha.
 It is still a work in progress, but should do what it says.

+## Description

+The [JSONAPI](http://jsonapi.org) standard is great for exchanging data (which is its purpose), but the format is not ideal to work directly with in an application. jsonapi-datastore is a JavaScript framework-agnostic library (but an [AngularJS version](#angularjs) is provided for convenience) that takes away the burden of handling [JSONAPI](http://jsonapi.org) data on the client side.

+What it does:
+- read JSONAPI payloads,
+- rebuild the underlying data graph,
+- allows you to query models and access their relationships directly,
+- create new models,
+- serialize models for creation/update.

+What it does not do:
+- make requests to your API.
+You design your endpoints URLs, the way you handle authentication, caching, etc. is totally up to you.

 ## Installing

 Install jsonapi-datastore by running: